2024-Arizona-Opportunity-Hack/Alpaca-3--LiminalWorks-LiminalWorksTheoryofChangeGPTAssistant/README.md

 - Hosting the application on **AWS** for scalability and better availability.
 - Adding additional features and design elements in the chat interface to improve user experience.
 - Expanding document support to accept other file types beyond PDFs.
+- Creating a login through a Google account for volunteers at Liminal Works and Benefrices, and storing their conversations with Alpaca3.

 ### AI Assistant:
 - Fine-tuning the assistant using models such as **ChatGPT**, **Gemini**, or **Llama**.
 Note that fine-tuning costs may vary based on the model chosen.